tynchtyk/Spotify/README.md

 # SpotifyClone

 Simple music player app which follows MVVM architecture design patterns and uses Google's Firebase.
-This app is going to do things like getting music data from Firebase Cloud Store, handling asynchronous code using Kotlin's coroutines, concentrating data operations in a Repository class, injecting dependencies using Dagger-Hilt library, playing musics (also in backround) with exoplayer and more.
+This app is going to do things like getting music data from Firebase Cloud Store, handling asynchronous code using Kotlin's coroutines, concentrating data operations in a Repository class, injecting dependencies using Dagger-Hilt library, playing musics (also in backround) with Exoplayer and etc.

 ## References
 1. RxKotlin / RxAndroid